coderefinery/jupyter/content/motivation.md

   [https://github.com/losc-tutorial/quickview](https://github.com/losc-tutorial/quickview)
 - The notebook can be opened and interactively explored using Binder by clicking the "launch Binder" button.
 - How does the Binder instance know which Python packages to load?
+It takes the information from files like `requirements.txt` (Python) or `environment.yml` or `runtime.txt` (R).

 ### [Activity inequality](http://activityinequality.stanford.edu/) study